usagibryan/star-fighter/README.md

 I started learning Pygame using [Clear Code's Tutorials](https://www.youtube.com/@ClearCode) and strongly recommend starting with [The ultimate introduction to Pygame](https://www.youtube.com/watch?v=AY9MnQ4x3zk) if you are interested in learning how to make games in Pygame.

 ## How to Play
 Your ship starts at the center of the screen.
 You can move in four directions and fire upwards.
 There is a short cooldown timer between each shot so aim carefully.
 You have three hearts and if you get hit by a laser or crash into an alien ship you will take damage and lose these hearts.
-If you lose three hearts it's game over.
+If you lose three hearts it's game over and your score is reset.
 Try to get the high score.

 ## Controls
 * **WASD** or **Arrow Keys** to move